New readers: Please see our freebie starter guide.

 Maintaining a reading streak will also unlock donations of 100,000 books from Scholastic to kids in rural America with limited or no access to books.

-Seattle Seahawks – Summer Reading Challenge NEW THIS YEAR! – The 2025 registration period should open soon.
+Seattle Seahawks – Summer Reading Challenge – The 2025 registration period opened in mid-summer last year, so perhaps that'll be the same again this year?
 By reading throughout summer and logging your minutes, you could win cool prizes and a reading visit at your PNW school.

 American Girl – Select locations in large cities are being held for girls ages 8 and up.
 Kids get to decorate their own bookmark and summer reading log and can take home a doll-sized poster.